djjudas21/puppet-lm_sensors/README.md

 ## Limitations

-This module has no external dependencies on other modules.
-The code is simple and should run on any Puppet since 0.2.x.
+This depends on Puppetlas Stdlib.
+The code runs on any Puppet since 4.0.x.

 Since lm_sensors requires hardware sensors, this module will have no effect when run on a virtual machine (although it is safe).